My wife and "editor"

 As the first burst of inspiration died down, I had a couple dozen pages of hard to read handwriting to show for it.
 But at least I had used up some of the scrap paper.
 Transcribing the scribbles into word processing files was the step that really marked the beginning of writing the book.
 I had to give the file a name, and I had to store it some place permanent in my data directories.
 Now I was committed to the process.
 I finish what I start.

 Since I had the main idea of the story from the start, the next few months simply involved explaining how it could all happen.
-It seems to me to be similar to working on the proof of a mathematical theorem or developing a computer algorithm.
+To me the process seems similar to working on the proof of a mathematical theorem or developing a computer algorithm.
 Each time I reviewed what I had already created I filled in the missing parts of the story.

 One of the most interesting parts of the process was the need to research.
 Even the mathematical parts of the story, with which I am very familiar, required me to investigate the details.
 I had to double and triple check that what I was claiming to be true was fact.
 Wandering off into physics and genetics required me to read entire books in order to get even an overview of what I wanted to include.
 Wikipedia turned out to be a great starting point for many of the concepts.
 The nature of that site requires you to follow up with further research, but it always has been a good jumping off place before diving into the pool of knowledge available on the Web.

 Writing did involve some sacrifice.
 I couldn't waste time in my usual ways.
-My pool table is covered with papers, and I haven't played in months.
-Some of the yardwork and household chores are not being completed as promptly as they used to be.
+My pool table became covered with papers, and I didn't play for months.
+Some of the yardwork and household chores were not being completed as promptly as they used to be.
 However, the greatest loss I forced on myself during this writing process was to stop reading Science Fiction books!
 I did not want any new ideas getting stuck inside my head which would end up on the pages of my book.
 As a life-long teacher, I hate cheaters and plagiarism.

 So, month by month the story grew and evolved.
 The draft pages accumulated.
 The characters had to be reigned in, and not all of their lives could be included.
 I began rereading the parts that I thought were finished, and then began rewriting those parts until I thought they were finished again.